komiayi/komiayi.github.io/README.md

 ## Micro Projects

 - ### R Packages
-  - [MixLaw](https://github.com/komiayi/MixLaw): This repository contains codes of online SQL challenges (From Hackerrank, Leetcode, Testdome, etc.) solved by me
+  - [MixLaw](https://github.com/komiayi/MixLaw): This package implements a class for modeling a mixture of distributions.
+It enables the generation of observations from the mixture, provides a density representation, and calculates the mean and quantiles of the generated observations, all developed by me.
 - ### Challenges

 ## Core Competencies